Business Management Careers

 Associate degrees in business management qualify graduates for entry-level administrative positions.
-Typically, associate degree holders can find positions as administrative assistants, executive assistants, food service managers, and office clerks.
-Graduates can also work as bookkeepers, office managers, and HR employees.
-Professionals usually need to gain experience or pursue additional education to advance to a mid-level position.
+Typically, associate degree-holders find positions as administrative assistants, executive assistants, food service managers, and office clerks.
+Graduates may also work as bookkeepers, office managers, and HR employees.
+Professionals usually need to gain experience and/or pursue additional education to advance to a mid-level position.

 These degrees take approximately two years to complete and require about 60 credits.
 Associate in business management programs include general education classes in topics such as history, English, and social science.
 Learners also take business classes in areas including economics, accounting, and communication.

-These assistants perform administrative and clerical tasks including answering phones, organizing meetings, filing documents, and managing schedules.
-Executive assistants, who often need a college degree, support senior managers and typically have more responsibility than other administrative assistants.
-While some companies hire high school graduates, many employers prefer administrative assistants to hold a degree.
+These assistants perform administrative and clerical tasks, including answering phones, organizing meetings, filing documents, and managing schedules.
+Executive assistants, who often need a college degree, support senior managers and typically hold more responsibility than other administrative assistants.
+While some companies hire high school graduates, many employers prefer hiring administrative assistants who hold a postsecondary degree.

 Bachelor's Degree in Business Management

-A bachelor's degree in business management has significant advantages over an associate degree in the field.
-Bachelor's degree holders can pursue a variety of entry-level jobs in business and finance, including roles as financial analysts, human resources specialists, and management consultants.
+A bachelor's degree in business management offers significant advantages over an associate degree in the field.
+Bachelor's degree-holders may pursue a variety of entry-level jobs in business and finance, including roles as financial analysts, human resources specialists, and management consultants.

-After a few years on the job, bachelor's degree holders can advance to management positions, which include more responsibility and require professionals to supervise other employees.
-Since bachelor's programs in business management help learners develop a broadly applicable skill set, many students specialize in a specific career area.
-The table below describes some common bachelor's degree in business management careers.
+After a few years on the job, bachelor's degree-holders can advance into management positions, which include more responsibility and require professionals to supervise other employees.
+Bachelor's programs in business management help learners develop a broadly applicable skill set; however, some programs also allow students to specialize in a specific career area.
+The table below describes a few common bachelor's degree in business management careers.

 These management professionals work in advertising agencies, public relations firms, and corporate marketing departments.
-They coordinate campaigns that promote products, and their responsibilities include consulting market research, developing strategies, and coordinating with other departments.
-These managers usually have prior experience in advertising, marketing, or sales.
+They coordinate campaigns that promote products.
+Their job responsibilities include conducting market research, developing strategies, and coordinating with other departments.
+These managers usually possess prior experience in advertising, marketing, and/or sales.

 Management consultants advise organizations on ways to increase efficiency, productivity, and profitability.
 Most management analysts work for large consulting firms that serve many client companies.
 Consultants collect information, analyze financial documents, and propose solutions to managers.
-A bachelor's degree typically qualifies holders for consulting jobs, but some employers require or prefer candidates with a master's degree.
+A bachelor's degree typically qualifies individuals for consulting jobs, although some employers may prefer candidates with a master's degree.